-Lake Como has a variety of lodging options, from campgrounds to historic villas.
-The elegant 5-star Grand Hotel Villa Serbelloni in Bellagio is a top luxury hotel on the lake and one of the oldest.
-See these Top-rated Lake Como hotels around the lake or compare user reviews of the best hotels in Lake Como on TripAdvisor.
+Lake Como has a variety of lodging options, from campgrounds to historic villas to luxurious 5-star retreats.
+The elegant Grand Hotel Villa Serbelloni in Bellagio is a top luxury hotel on the lake and one of the oldest.
+Grand Hotel Tremezzo is another luxury option, while the modern Hilton Lake Como offers a wide range of rates, depending on the season.
+See these Top-rated Lake Como hotels around the lake.

 How to Get to Lake Como

 Lake Como is on the Milan-to-Switzerland train line.
 The train stops in the town of Como, the main town on the lake, where there is a tourist office in Piazza Cavour.
-The Ferrovia Nord Milano, a small train line that leaves Como from via Manzoni, runs only between Como and Milan.
+Several trains per day make the approximately 1-hour journey from Milan to Como San Giovanni station.

 Milan's Malpensa Airport is 40 miles away.
-To get to Como from the airport, take the Malpensa Express Train to Saronna and transfer to train LeNord to Como.
+To get to Como from the airport, take the Malpensa Express Train to Saronno and transfer to a TreNord regional train to Como.

 Transportation for Getting Around Lake Como

 Ferries link the major villages and towns of Lake Como, providing both a good form of public transportation and a good way to do some sightseeing from the lake.
 There is also a bus system to villages around the lake, and several funiculars to take you into the hills.
-You can rent cars in Como (see Auto Europe rentals in Como) if you want to explore other nearby areas on your own.
+You can rent cars in Como if you want to explore other nearby areas on your own.